 Bacteriophages and Biofilms

 The role of bacteriophages is to control the population of bacteria in the environment.
 Due to this, phages have the ability to evolve and adjust to bacterial protective mechanisms.
-The 2 main defences that bacteria use to defend themselves against bacteriophages; the alteration of the phage entry receptors and the development of immunity by the use of CRISPR and CRISPR associated Cas 9 proteins.
+The 2 main defenses that bacteria use to defend themselves against bacteriophages are; the alteration of the phage entry receptors and the development of immunity by the use of CRISPR and CRISPR-associated Cas 9 proteins.
 The constant adaption of bacteria and bacteriophages, keeps both evolving their methods against one another.

 There are several ways by which bacteriophages can get through a biofilm and reach their target;

 The amplification process involves a low number of bacteriophages that kill the host bacteria by the process of lysis replication.
 The high numbers of bacteria in comparison to the low numbers of phages, trigger the bacteriophages to balance out the ratio resulting in the attack and reduction of bacteria present.
 This method is referred to as “active penetration”, where the bacteriophages spread within a biofilm using lysis and diminish the bacteria population.

 Bacteriophages can influence and destroy biofilms with the use of 3 enzymes; enzymes that hydrolyze extracellular polymeric substances in biofilms, enzymes that destroy the capsule of the bacterial cell and enzymes that destroy the cell wall in bacteria.
 The enzyme that has the capability to degrade the extracellular polymeric substances (EPS) of the biofilm causes degradation that leads to the breakdown of the biofilm and allows phages to reach the bacteria there were encapsulated within it.